Flourless Chocolate Cake with Rosemary Ganache

 - 2 fresh rosemary sprigs

-- Line the bottom of a greased 9-in. springform pan with parchment paper; grease the paper.
-Place on a double thickness of heavy-duty foil (about 18 in. square).
+- Line the bottom of a greased 9-in. springform pan with parchment; grease the paper.
+Place pan on a double thickness of heavy-duty foil (about 18 in. square).
 Securely wrap foil around pan; set aside.

-- In a large heavy saucepan, melt the chocolate, butter and wine over low heat, stirring constantly.
+- In a large heavy saucepan, combine the chocolate, butter and wine over low heat, stirring constantly while melting.
 Remove from the heat.
 Cool to room temperature.

 - Meanwhile, in a large bowl, beat the eggs, sugar and vanilla until frothy and doubled in volume, about 5 minutes.
-Fold in chocolate mixture.
+Gradually fold eggs into chocolate mixture, one-third at a time, until well blended.
 Pour into prepared pan.
 Place springform pan in a large baking pan; add 1 in. of hot water to larger pan.

 - Bake at 350° for 28-32 minutes or until outer edges are set (center will jiggle).
 Remove springform pan from water bath.
 Cool completely on a wire rack.

 - Carefully run a knife around edge of pan to loosen; remove sides of pan.
-Transfer to a serving platter.
+Invert onto a serving platter; remove parchment.

 Absolutely awesome.
 I get requests to make this!!!